 Blog posts and articles

-Content marketing costs less than half as much as traditional ads and results in three times as many leads.
+Content marketing costs less than half as much as traditional ads and results in three times as many leads—given its economic advantages, it’s no surprise that many brands use content like blog posts and articles as a core part of their marketing efforts.
 Company websites with a blog have 97% more links leading traffic their way.

 90% of adults aged 18 to 29 are on social media.
 Instagram, Twitter, Facebook, YouTube, Nextdoor, and Pinterest are some of the most popular platforms.
 Regular social media posts are an inexpensive way to connect with your target audience.